vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/pooldaydata.md

 sidebar_position: 15
 ---

+Entity to store the daily metrics for each pool.

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | PoolDayData Entity ID.
 Format: `<pool.address>-<Timestamp rounded to current day by dividing by 86400>` |